Skip to content

 Summary

 E-E-A-T is not a checklist to tick off but a consequence of honest content creation: a real author, genuine experience, sources, and transparency.
-Content that earns a human's trust earns the trust of Google and AI models too.
+Content that earns a human's trust earns the trust of Google and AI models too — and that is the order worth investing in, not the reverse.
+Start from the question in the authoritativeness section: how much of what your company has actually achieved can be read off its own domain alone?

 Want content Google rates as credible and AI is happy to cite?
 Get a free quote.